You know, I would love to tell you that back when I was a high school kid, my fashion sense sucked.

 No, seriously.
 Are you wearing a beautiful button-down shirt and it’s three sizes too tall, hanging loosely over your body and/or bulging over the edge of your pants?

-If so, please take a moment to go here, click the button and then come back.
+If so, please consider watching “Crazy, Stupid Love” and then come back.
 Go ahead, I’ll wait.

 Tailors.
 Make friends with them.
 You won’t always find perfectly fitted clothes (glad if you do), but what you save on the price tag of a beautiful second-hand dinner jacket is well-spent on a tailor that makes it look really badass on you.